Links on SoundGuys may earn us a commission. Learn more.

 If you can see and access the panel where your TV’s inputs and outputs reside, then great!
 Move on to step 2 immediately.

 If your TV is already mounted to the wall and you can’t see the outputs, you may want to check the user manual or do an online search for your specific model.
 This way, you can reference the paperwork and rather than go through the process of dismounting your TV.
+Alternatively, consider getting a new mount that will allow you to move the TV into different positions so you can access the ports in the future without much fuss.

 Of course, you may just have to take the screen off the wall.
 Grab a blanket and place it on a flat plane like a floor or a table that’s big enough.
 If you don’t have blankets, find an area of clean carpet devoid of clutter.
 Now unlatch the TV from the wall mount, place it face down on your prepared area, and take a look at what outputs it has available.